Financial Aid and Scholarships

 Institutional Merit-Based Scholarships and Need Grants

 First-year and transfer applicants admitted to a full-time degree-seeking program will automatically be considered for a merit-based scholarship.
 Scholarships range in value and are awarded based on the student’s academic profile.
 The institutional scholarships are renewable each year, provided the student meets the criteria for satisfactory academic progress.
 First-year admitted applicants with demonstrated financial need may qualify for a need-based institutional grant.
 The need-based grants are renewable each year, provided the student meets the criteria for satisfactory academic progress.
 If the student’s demonstrated financial need changes based on data provided by the submission of the FAFSA, the value of the grant may be increased or decreased accordingly.

 First-year applicants admitted to a full-time degree program may be eligible to receive a Chaminade Scholars Program scholarship.
-Chaminade Scholars are selected based on academic achievement (minimum high school GPA of 3.0) and is a graduate of a Marianist High School in the U.S., or a Catholic High School in the U.S., Guam or Saipan, or being a member of a Catholic Parish in the Diocese of Honolulu, Guam or American Samoa.
+Chaminade Scholars are selected based on academic achievement (minimum high school GPA of 3.0) and a graduate of a Marianist High School in the U.S., a Catholic High School in the U.S., Guam or Saipan, or being a member of a Catholic Parish in the Diocese of Honolulu, Guam or American Samoa.
 Recipients are eligible for a 50% to 75% tuition scholarship and are expected to fully participate in community service activities for a minimum of 20 hours per semester.
 The Religious Scholarships are renewable annually if the recipient maintains satisfactory academic progress and meets the community service requirement.
-Applicants are strongly encouraged to submit the Free Application for Federal Student Aid (FAFSA) annually at www.fafsa.gov.
+Applicants are strongly encouraged to submit the Free Application for Federal Student Aid (FAFSA) annually at www.studentaid.gov.
 Applications are available annually on the university's website.